Unilateral strength training helps endurance athletes build balance and critical strength.

 My biggest piece of advice: Start very slowly with minimal weight!

 I thought to myself, well, I?ve been doing a lot of strength work, and I?ll be fine.

 Oops.
 Holy sore muscles, Batman.
 Those stabilizer and weaknesses get quickly revealed doing this kind of work.

-Reducing the weight and increased the reps to about eight helps avoid serious soreness and fatigue, plus you can do back to back (super) sets with a lower-body exercise and, while resting from that, do an upper body exercise.
+In the aspects of unilateral strength training, reducing the weight and increased the reps to about eight helps avoid serious soreness and fatigue, plus you can do back to back (super) sets with a lower-body exercise and, while resting from that, do an upper body exercise.

 Workout Routines for Unilateral Strength Training

 Here is a possible unilateral strength training list for Day 1:

 - Single arm row and push with a band but making sure to keep core stabilized

 - Turkish Hinge